 Students’ success in school is affected by a staggering number of societal factors including health, safety, housing, racism, and environmental welfare that education alone cannot solve.
 But, we believe education is our biggest chance to create generational freedom and mobility.
 Within schools, the importance of great teachers is unmatched.

 For teachers to transform outcomes for students, they need world-class support.
 Learning standards rose significantly to prepare all students for choice-filled lives, but supports for teachers to strengthen their teaching have not kept pace.
-This dynamic has created staggering—but fixable—opportunity gaps that require systemic action beyond the change a single teacher can accomplish alone.
+This dynamic has created staggering—but fixable—opportunity gaps that require systemic change beyond the actions a single teacher can take alone.

 Every day, every student experiences excellent and equitable teaching.

 Building A Pathway to Systemic Change Across Schools

 Strong schools inspire students to think deeply about their learning, find confidence in themselves, and grasp the knowledge to build the world they imagine.
 Teaching is the key to igniting that kind of opportunity.